draganov89/gopher-translate/README.md

 * `/word`     for translating a single word
 * `/sentence` for translating a whole sentence
 * `/history`  for retrieving a history of all translations (sorted alphabetically by the english word/sentence)

+## Installation

+The service can be started manually from the terminal by passing a single argument `--port 1234`.
+In case `--port` argument is not found the program will use the default port `8899`.
+There is also support for `docker-compose` command which will create a container and run the application inside it. `docker-compose up` will run the service on port `1234` (within the container) which will be mapped to the default port `8899` on the host.